Milan-Adhikari/SAT-encoded-morphed-GCP/readme.txt

 The code is implemented to reproduce: https://www.cs.ubc.ca/~hoos/SATLIB/Benchmarks/SAT/SW-GCP/descr.html

 To run the code:
+    1. Run the command 'pip install -r requirements.txt'
-    1. specify the values of the parameters in the global_variables.py
+    2. specify the values of the parameters in the global_variables.py
-    2. then just run the create_sat_encoded_morphed_gcp.py
+    3. then just run the create_sat_encoded_morphed_gcp.py
+    4. you can visualize the graphs using graphs_visualization.ipynb, it is helpful.

 {There are comments within the file explaining all the code}